browndeer/coprthr/doc/application_notes/programming_parallella_using_stdcl/app_note_programming_parallella_using_stdcl.md

 ~~~~~~~

 The elements of the program are rather simple.
 Storage for the matrix and
-vectors are allocated and initialized.
+vectors is allocated and initialized.
 The matrix-vector multiply calculation
 is performed producing the result vector, which is subsequently printed out.

 &nbsp;